kddubey/cappr/docs/source/select_a_prompt_completion_format.rst

 Select a prompt-completion format
 =================================

+   *"If you can dodge a wrench, you can dodge a ball."*

+   -- Patches

 With CAPPr, your job is to write up your classification task as a string with three
 components: